EthanArcher/code-smash-simple-transaction-service/doc/GETTING_STARTED.md

    virtual machine, so the behaviour will be the same regardless of your setup.

 ### Running the Tests

 We have set the app up to use [RSpec][rspec], one of the most popular Ruby testing frameworks.
-You can find the test files in `spec/`, we will add more to get you started at the event.
+You can find the test files in `spec/` ("specifications"), we will add more to get you started at the event.
+When the tests all pass, you've passed!

 1. Prepare the test database